Family Based Immigration

 If you have an immediate relative who is a United States citizen or lawful permanent resident, they may be able to help you get a green card.
 A green card allows you to live anywhere in the country and work most types of jobs.
 You will need this visa if you are interested in possibly becoming a U.S. citizen yourself.

 At Usher Law Group, we take a client-centric approach to immigration and are committed to helping you achieve your goals.
-Our New York City family-based immigration lawyers are prepared to help you navigate each step of the sponsorship process.
+Our Brooklyn family-based immigration lawyers are prepared to help you navigate each step of the sponsorship process.
 We have over a decade of legal experience and understand how to effectively approach complex cases.
 After evaluating your situation, our team will walk you through your legal options and provide the pragmatic advice you deserve.

 Call (718) 484-7510 or contact us online to schedule a free initial consultation.
 Same-day appointments are available, and we provide our legal services in English, Russian, and Spanish.